NordicSemiconductor/asset-tracker-lwm2m-js/adr/004-nrf-asset-tracker-reported-values-not-provided.md

-# ADR: 009 nRF Asset Tracker values not provided
+# ADR: 004 'nRF Asset Tracker reported' values not provided

 `nRF Asset Tracker Reported` is expecting the following objects as input.